-Here are the list of places with great vegan food in Brisbane:
+Here is a list of my favourite places for vegan eats in Brisbane:

 Grassfed is an all-vegan burger shop in South Brisbane.
 Their burgers are next level: All vegan, and made with vegan beef (vEEF burger patties), bacon, egg, cheese and other mouthwatering ingredients.
 This is one of the vegan comfort food restaurants you need to put on your bucket list.

 Although they don’t have a very big menu, all the options sound delicious and you may have a difficult time choosing just one.
-My favorite, BFC, has an XL vEEF patty, bacon, fries, double cheese, caramelised onion and other veggies.
+My favourite, BFC, has double vEEF patty, bacon, fries, double cheese, caramelised onion and other veggies.
 Finished with their special sauce.
 The brekky burger and the chicken burger are also great.

 Other than burgers, they have some comfort food snacks like loaded fries and crispy buffalo cauliflower.